ibm-pirada/ibm-pirada/README.md

 Nice to meet you :) My name is Pirada but please just call me 'Earn'!

-## About Me 😄
+## 😄 About Me

-💻 Full Stack Developer & Application Consultant at IBM Consulting 💼 Bringing cloud transformation projects to life one code line at a time 🌩️ Always up for a challenge and a good cup of coffee ☕️
+💻 Full Stack Developer & Application Consultant at IBM Consulting 💼

+Bringing cloud transformation projects to life one code line at a time 🌩️

+Always up for a challenge and a good cup of coffee ☕️

 🌃 Night Owl Alert 🌃

-I'm a fan of coding under the moonlight 🌕 just a little too much 🙈.
+I'm a fan of coding under the moonlight 🌕 ... maybe just a little too much 🙈.
 So excuse me if I'm a bit drowsy during the day 💤

 ## 💬 Let's chat!